jorbDehmel/theory-of-computation/presentations/advanced_computability.md

 The idea:

+\

-> "Print the previous twice: First with quotes and then without"
+> "Print the previous with quotes and then without"

-> Print the previous twice: First with quotes and then without
+> Print the previous with quotes and then without

 # Kleene Recursion pt.
 2